Manually Drawing Framing Members

 • Rafter

-Rafters are drawn within roof planes in a straight line and can be edited like other framing members.
-The height and slope are automatically reset to fit under the roof plane.
+Rafters are drawn within roof planes in a straight line and can be edited like other framing members, except that you cannot set the height.
+If a rafter is moved, its height and slope are automatically reset to fit under the roof plane at its new position.

 • Roof Blocking

-Roof blocking is automatically generated at the eaves if a soffit is not present.
+Roof blocking is automatically generated in the eaves if a soffit is not present; otherwise, blocking is drawn manually.
 It is drawn perpendicular to the rafters at the same pitch based off your framing defaults.

 • Roof Truss

-Roof trusses can only be drawn manually as long as roof planes and ceiling planes are present.
+Roof trusses can be automatically generated or drawn manually, and can only be created where a roof and ceiling are already present.

 • Roof Beam